Knot Theory and Error-Correcting Codes: Two Families of Fox Knot Codes

-The Fox colorings have weight $1$ (all strands have color $0$), or $p$ (all strands have the same nonzero color), or $p-1$ for a non-trivial coloring, when the colorings are viewed as codewords as in Section \ref{sec:codes}.
+If $b=p$, then we get a non-trivial coloring with~$x_{i+1}=2i$ and $y_{i+1}=2i+1$.
+So all the strands have mutually distinct colors, which is in agreement with Theorem \ref{thm:conjecture}, since $\Delta_{T(2,p)} (-1)= p$ by Proposition \ref{p-alex-torus}.
+Furthermore, the Fox colorings have weight $1$ (all strands have color $0$), or $p$ (all strands have the same nonzero color), or $p-1$ for a non-trivial coloring, when the colorings are viewed as codewords as in Section \ref{sec:codes}.
 A checkerboard coloring (see Definition~\ref{def:checkerboard}) of the regions has~$p$ regions with color~$0$ (white in Figure \ref{fig:toruscheckerboard}), where the unbounded region is colored white, and two regions of nonzero color~(black in the figure).
 This gives a Dehn $(\F_p,-1)$-coloring of the diagram of weight $2$.
 So the isomorphism of modules as mentioned in Proposition \ref{prop:fox2dehn} sends a word of weight $2$ to a word of weight $p$.
 Hence the isomorphism is not an isometry if $p>3$. \end{example}